IshanKuma/galileo_efms_tests/README.md

 ## Development
 The project follows a modular architecture with separate controllers and services for different functionalities:
-- Archival Controller
+* Archival Controller
-- Retention Controller
+* Retention Controller

+### Integration with CPP-Utilities
+GALILEO EFMS utilizes the following services from CPP-Utilities:
-- File Service
+* File Management Service
-- Database Service
+* Database Service
-- Logging Service
+* Logging Service

+When developing new features or modifying existing ones, ensure compatibility with the CPP-Utilities interfaces.
+The header files from CPP-Utilities are automatically available after package installation.

 ## Support
 For support and queries, please create an issue in the project repository.